Needle Felted Wool Landscapes

 Unfortunately participation in all art fairs, workshops, retreats and in-person events have been suspended until further notice for the duration of the pandemic.
 When normal activities resume, check out the event schedule to see where Jaana is confirmed to display her art.

 Previously Jaana has offered workshops in locations across the country.
 Unfortunately classes have been suspended until further notice for the duration of the pandemic.
 Stay tuned for a forthcoming book and videos of her Needle Felted Landscape tutorials, with materials available for purchase on this site for Spring 2021.

 About Jaana Mattson

-Jaana Mattson lives, works and teaches from her home studio in Uptown, Minneapolis, MN.
+Jaana Mattson recently moved her home and studio from Minnesota to Western North Carolina.
 In 1999 she completed her MFA with a focus in fibers at UW-Seattle.
-For over 10 years she then designed and produced art jewelry before returning to her mixed-media sculptural roots to explore craft in new and sculptural dimensions through welding, stained glass, encaustic medium and fibers combined with found objects.
-Her current body of work comprised of wood and fiber emerged from this study of diverse media and new perspectives on craft tradition
+After designing and producing art jewelry for 10 years, Jaana returned to her mixed-media roots to explore craft in new and sculptural dimensions through welding, stained glass, encaustic medium and fibers combined with found objects.

 500 Terry Francois Street, San Francisco, CA 94158